-Columbia University prohibits the sale or distribution of any foods by any organization including, but not limited to student groups, faculty, or staff unless the foods are prepared in a kitchen that holds a valid NYC Department of Health and Mental Hygiene (DOH) permit and has culinary staff that possess a NYC Food Handlers Certificate overseeing the overall operation of the kitchen.
+Columbia University prohibits the sale or distribution of foods by any organization including but not limited to student groups, faculty or staff unless the foods are prepared in a kitchen that holds a valid NYC Department of Health and Mental Hygiene (DOH) permit and has culinary staff that possess a NYC Food Handlers Certificate overseeing the overall operation of the kitchen.

 Columbia University food service permits are obtained by The Trustees of Columbia University in the City of New York and are for the use of food service establishments managed and operated by the university such as University Events Management and Columbia Dining.

 Purchasing Foods from FTF Approved Vendors (Vendors that are in LionLink)

 Any foods that are purchased by a student group as described above for consumption in meetings, special events, or other programs must have approval from University Events Management and their student group adviser.
 All FTF-approved vendors with such permits and certificates can be identified by contacting UEM or an adviser.
 You can view the FTF-Approved Vendor List here.